Please note; All fields are required to complete this form!

 All of the events are individually scored and converted to a total point score through the use of conversion tables.
 Participants will compete in each of the three components of PITCH, HIT & RUNtm, and accumulate a total score based on his/her performance.

 Major League Baseball® PITCH, HIT & RUNtm is a national grassroots program that has four levels of competition - Local, Sectional, Team Championship and National Finals.

 The first level is of a LOCAL scope.
 Everyone must participate in a local competition in order to advance to the higher levels.
 Champions at the local level advance to SECTIONAL Competitions.
 At this level, the Sectional All-Around Champions become eligible to advance to the TEAM CHAMPIONSHIPS, which are held during June in all 30 Major League Baseball © markets.
-The culmination occurs at the NATIONAL FINALS, held in Marlins Park, Miami, FL at the 2017 MLB™ All-Star Game® on July 11.
+The culmination occurs at the NATIONAL FINALS, held in Nationals Park, Washington, D.C. at the 2018 MLB™ All-Star Game® on July 17.